Phuket Thailand Tsunami Warning System Updated

 Category : Property Market News | Posted On 2021-05-09 00:00:00

-Phuket Thailand Tsunami Buoys Repaired and Warning System Updated
+Phuket Thailand Tsunami Warning System Repaired and Updated

 Prior to the Tsunami in December of 2004, there had been no major natural disasters in Phuket for generations.

-As a result of the 2004 Tsunami, a real-time Tsunami detection and warning system was gradually put in place.
+As a result of the 2004 Tsunami, a real-time Tsunami warning system was gradually put in place.
 This is part of an end-to-end warning system for the whole region.

 A typical detection station consists of a bottom pressure sensor that is anchored to the seafloor, and a companion moored surface buoy.
 Information and relay data are then linked to ground stations through satellite links.
 The ground stations are linked to the NOAA system which provides live updates and subsequent warnings to the public when necessary.

-The first Tsunami buoy was donated by the US and deployed in 2006 about 1,000 km northwest of Phuket.
-A second Tsunami buoy was deployed in 2007 and combined give the capability to provide a one-hour warning prior to a Tsunami reaching land.
+The first Tsunami warning system buoy was donated by the US and deployed in 2006 about 1,000 km northwest of Phuket Thailand.
+A second Tsunami warning system buoy was deployed in 2007 and combined give the capability to provide a one-hour warning prior to a Tsunami reaching land.

 Both buoy systems were updated and serviced in November of 2020 and re-deployed by the Royal Thai Navy.
 Each buoy contains two identical electronic systems to provide redundancy in case one of the units fails.